spatialos/gdk-for-unity/docs/content/ecs/logging.md

 The SpatialOS GDK for Unity uses a custom `ILogDispatcher` interface instead of `UnityEngine.Debug`, which gives more flexibility to handle logs separately in different workers and gives more context when handling the logs.
 There are two provided implementations of this interface:

 *  `LoggingDispatcher`, which simply logs to the Unity console
-*  `ForwardingDispatcher`, which logs to the Unity console and forwards it to the SpatialOS Console
+*  `ForwardingDispatcher`, which logs to the Unity console and sends it to the SpatialOS Console

 All workers use the `ForwardingDispatcher` by default.
 To replace it with the `LoggingDispatcher`, see the last step of [Creating and using your own dispatcher](#creating-and-using-your-own-dispatcher).

-### Using the dispatcher
+### Using the ILogDispatcher

 You can access the dispatcher through the `WorkerSystem`.
 The dispatcher provides a single `HandleLog` function, which takes two arguments: